MostlyFocusedMike/node-notes/markdown/hapi-notes.md

 ```
 - so thanks to the prefix, any plugin routes will now have to be prefixed with /plugins, but our home route does not.
     - FYI, any prefix string must start with '/'
+- the other property on the options.routes object is **vhost**, which sets each plugin's virtual host.